Tyrell Terry: Dallas Mavericks (2020–2021)

 It was reported that Terry broke a record for a basketball IQ test administered by several NBA front offices during the 2020 offseason.
 He was selected in the second round of the 2020 NBA draft with the 31st pick by the Dallas Mavericks.
 He was signed on December 1, 2020.
-Terry will make his NBA debut on Christmas Day when the Mavericks faced off against the Los Angeles Lakers.
+Terry would make his NBA debut on Christmas Day when the Mavericks faced off against the Los Angeles Lakers.
 Terry would only play for less than two minutes, substituting at the end of the 4th quarter for teammate Trey Burke and recorded 2 points and 1 assist in a 115 - 138 loss.

 After playing 11 games from December 25, 2020 to January 29, 2021 and averaging 5.1 minutes and 1 point per game, Terry would not play for the Mavericks for the remainder of the season as he was assigned to the Memphis Hustle of the NBA G League.
 He made his debut for the Hustle on February 10, 2021 and recorded 19 points, 4 rebounds and 3 assists in a 111 - 119 loss to the Austin Spurs.
 Five days later on February 15th, Terry recorded a double-double of 17 points and 11 rebounds as the Hustle defeated the Salt Lake City Stars 104 - 96.

 Although he averaged 14.7 points, 5.1 rebounds and 3.2 assists in 13 games, the Hustle finished the season 6 - 9 and missed the playoffs.

 Terry would be waived by the Mavericks on October 15, 2021, six days before the Mavericks' season opener.